 Table 7 summarizes the safety and security measures reported by principals as implemented at their school.
-All schools (100%) required visitor check in, virtually all schools (98%) used some form of professional security during the school day and most (84%) maintained closed campuses.
-Two-thirds (64%) conducted routine bag, desk and locker checks and about one-half (46%) used metal detectors.
+All schools (100%) required visitor check in, virtually all schools (98%) maintained closed campuses and most (71%) used some form of professional security during the school day.
+Two-thirds (67%) conducted routine bag, desk and locker checks and about one-third (34%) used metal detectors.